groupeminaste/DonateViewController/README.md

     navigationController?.pushViewController(controller, animated: true)

     // 2.
 In a modal
-    present(controller, animated: true, completion: nil) }
+    present(UINavigationController(rootViewController: controller), animated: true, completion: nil) }
 ```

-> **WARNING**: You need to register your in app purchases on App Store Connect to make it work.
+> ⚠️ You need to register your in app purchases in App Store Connect to make it work.
 The name and the price of purchases will be used.

+## Customize colors for theming (iOS < 13)

+Before iOS 13, no dark theme was implemented in controllers.
+If you want to implement your custom dark theme, create an extension or subclass DonateViewController to change the colors of the view controller. (background, ...)

 ## Donate to the developer